 - X-rays or examination of teeth to detect decay

-- Referral to specialist for specific treatment if needed
+- Referral to a specialist for specific treatment if needed

 - Removal of calculus (tartar) and plaque